rasachdev/data146/project3.md

 In comparison to the Charleston Asking Price dataset, the Charleston Actual Price dataset less of the training data is explained by the model because 0.004 is less than 0.019.

 ## 5.
-For the Charleston Actual Price dataset, I added the zip code variables tot he data and created 3 the same previous 3 models with the new data.
+For the Charleston Actual Price dataset, I added the zip code variables to the data and created 3 the same previous 3 models with the new data.

-FIX THE NUMBERS: The linear regression model's training score was 0.339 and testing score was 0.248 with 10 folds.
-With standardizing the features, the linear regression model's training score was 0.004 and testing score was -0.025, with 10 folds.
-With standardized data in the ridge regression model, the training score was 0.004 and testing score was -0.009, with 10 folds.
+The linear regression model's training score was 0.339 and testing score was 0.248 with 10 folds.
+With standardizing the features, the linear regression model's training score was 0.339 and testing score was -37102697289516817842176.000, with 10 folds.
+With standardized data in the ridge regression model, the training score was 0.334 and testing score was 0.275, with 10 folds.

+Similarly, for the Charleston Asking Price dataset, I added the zip code variables to the data and created 3 the same previous 3 models with the new data.

+The linear regression model's training score was 0.281 and testing score was 0.246 with 10 folds.
+With standardizing the features, the linear regression model's training score was 0.281 and testing score was 0.209, with 10 folds.
+With standardized data in the ridge regression model, the training score was 0.280 and testing score was 0.254, with 10 folds.

+By adding the zip codes into each of the dataset's features, I was able to get betting training and testing scores.
+More the data was explaiend by the results proving to be more useful rather than just using beds, bath, and square feet.

 ## 6.